-A thoughtful research and evidence-based advocacy for social transformation by providing fundamental and better alternative sustainable options to the future of Africa’s democracy and governance; and ensuring a fair, just and better society for all individuals.
+A thoughtful research and evidence-based advocacy for social transformation on corruption and providing alternative sustainable options to the future of Africa’s democracy and governance.

-To be committed to rapid transformation towards a sustainable path of accountability and transparency where citizens are aware of their roles and responsibilities to help mitigate against the effects of ills in governance for a resilient and better society in Africa.
+To be committed to rapid transformation towards a sustainable path of accountability and transparency where citizens are aware of their roles and responsibilities to help build resilient and better society in Africa.

 Meet the team